opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ dovetail run --testsuite <test-suite-name>

-The '--testsuite' option is used to control the set of tests intended for execution at a high level.
-For the purposes of running the OVP test suite, the test suite name follows the following format, ``ovp.<major>.<minor>.<patch>``.
-The latest and default test suite is ovp.2019.0x.
+The ``--testsuite`` option is used to control the set of tests intended for execution at a high level.
+For the purposes of running the OVP test suite, the test suite name follows the following format, ``ovp.<release-version>``.
+The latest and default test suite is ovp.2019.12.

 .. code-block:: bash